miciek/akka-sharding-example/README.md

 # akka-sharding-example

 A simple implementation of akka sharding.
+This is a simulation of Conveyor Sorting Subsystem.

 ## Benchmarking
 You can test both applications on your local machine by using included `resources/URLs.txt` file and the following command: